schemaspy/schemaspy/README.md

 [plug it in](https://schemaspy.readthedocs.io/en/latest/configuration/databaseType.html)
 to SchemaSpy.

+# Main use cases

+SchemaSpy covers a lot of use cases for database analysis and documentation.
+Be sure to check out the guides provided by the community later in this README.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.